 The Qabalah throws further light on the associations between Pisces, sign of the Fishes, and the mysteries of the Hidden God.
 Pisces is the 29th path connecting the material universe (Malkuth) with the animating power of Venus (Netzach), the morning and evening star.
 The magical power of the path of Pisces is the Twilight of the Place.
 As the days begin to lengthen in the northern hemisphere, the twilight is very noticeable.
 This is especially so with the lengthening of shadows near sunset, before Venus, the first and brightest star of the evening sky, appears in the west.
 The magical twilight is also the special light of a room prepared for ritual.
 Candles and the smoke of incense provide ideal conditions for the arising of spectral images.
 The Magical Mirror is the magical weapon of Pisces.

-As the 12th sign and 12th house in astrology, Pisces represents the deeper realms of the subconscious mind.
-Psychology defines three types of consciousness.
+As the 12th sign and 12th house in astrology, Pisces represents the deeper realms of the dreaming or subconscious mind.
+There are three types of consciousness.

-There is evidence that once upon a time, homosapiens had a tail, as do most non-human creatures on our planet.
 A ‘queue’ is also a kind of tail.
 Most creatures on our planet have a tail, save for homosapiens.
 The sombre epic of mankind’s existence on the planet is yet another kind of tale—one that has been told in numerous ways by diverse cultures in all times.
 As we moved into the modern age, man’s tales became increasingly removed from reality.

 Pisces and The Flaming Sword